 Udemy vs Skillshare: Final Thoughts

 On the face of it, the most striking things about the two platforms are their similarities.
 They both have a low barrier of entry for course creators, have a huge number of courses, and the best teachers often appear on both platforms.

 Udemy and Skillshare are easy to navigate, but given that Skillshare offers courses more focused on the arts, and its interface is cleaner, Skillshare wins on that score.

 Sadly they also share poor ratings on Trustpilot.

 You will find valuable courses on either site so how do you choose the best?

 It all comes down to the basics.
 Both platforms have reliability worries concerning refunds.
-In other words, what do I stand to lose if things go wrong?
+In other words, what do you stand to lose if things go wrong?

-In the case of Skillshare, I might lose a year’s subscription of $168.
-If I have issues with Udemy, I stand to lose about $20, assuming I buy a course at a discount.
+In the case of Skillshare, you might lose a year’s subscription of $168.
+If you have issues with Udemy, you stand to lose about $20, assuming you buy a course at a discount.
 That’s quite a difference.

 When I pay money, I want to keep what I’ve paid for, and to hell with recurring subscriptions and renting access.

 For that reason, I have to conclude that Udemy is better than Skillshare for most artists and designers.

 If you want to know how I manage to make a living selling my art you should take a look at this